 It was a beautiful gift.
 She went all out and filled the basket in the picture with goodies, some of which are shown.
 Many are eaten.
 I potted the cyclamen and it looks great in the pot she included.
 I really appreciated the gift!
 I thanked her a couple of times.

 He tried to shame me though, for being ungrateful, and I ended up telling him about a whole raft of the things he does that don't work for me.
-It was almost all behavior he could improve with just a little research into NVC, which ironically I mentioned in the very same blog.
+It was almost all behavior he could improve with just a little research into NVC, which ironically I mentioned in the very s

 A little research.
 Some thoughtful consideration of the things that don't work so well, with some attention to improving them.
 I took it for granted that all people do this, but apparently some people don't.
 I lost patience with him and said quite a few things that I have mostly kept to myself regarding how he deals with me.
 I doubt he heard them.
 Many times people tend to get stuck in their own hurt and can't really hear what others are trying to tell them.
 It takes a very open listening style to hear criticism without hurt.